QuantumSpinozist/One-Shot-Image-Recognition/README.md

 ## Overview

-I will provide a longer summary of the paper on my blog (LINK), this is just a quick rundown of the general ideas.
+I will provide a longer summary of the paper on my blog ([here](https://github.com/QuantumSpinozist/quantumspinozist.github.io/blob/main/paper_report_9.md)), this is just a quick rundown of the general ideas.

 This paper is an early study on metric learning for one shot image classification.
 Specifically we work with the Omniglot dataset, a collection of handwritten characters from 50 different alphabets.
 The problem is as followed, we are given the data from a limited number of alphabets to train a model that is then tasked